 I can’t tell you if that was the best choice.
 Just that it was my choice, the first time I had to answer this question for myself.

-Near this location is a gap flanked by cliffs, where the Pinatubo lahar plain merges with a narrower trail of lahar leading up to the crater.
+Near this location is a gap flanked by cliffs, where the Pinatubo lahar plain merges with a narrower trail of lahar that led up to the crater lake.

 There are groups that choose to hike from here on in.
-It does not seem like a difficult hike.
+It did not seem like a difficult hike.
 The way is rockier, and somewhat less dusty – but a bandanna or balaclava would still be probably a good idea.
-We traversed this section by jeep, the better to nurse my friend’s knee.
+But we traversed even this section by jeep, the better to nurse my friend’s knee.

 The way meandered, following the curves of the valley cut by fluid flows against the rock.
-Though we could not see any sign of it on the dry plain, the trail was wetter, damp in places.
+Though we could not see any sign of moisture on the dry plain, the lahar trail was wetter, damp in places.

-The trail could be done by jeep for much of it.
+The trail to Pinatubo crater could be done by jeep for much of it.
 Where it ended, and the hiking trail began, was where it opened into a wide vale.
-All of the jeeps parked here, lined up in a row as the passengers disembarked.
+All of the jeeps parked here, lined up in a row as their passengers disembarked to begin hiking.

-So did we.
-The driver was to wait for us there, but we had a guide come with us up the trail to the caldera lake.
+Our driver was to wait for us at the start of the hiking route, but we had a guide who came with us all the way to the caldera lake.

 The crater lake of Pinatubo

-We climbed the steps and came to a sort of shelf that opened into a view of the crater lake.
-There was a railing that barred access down the slope to the shore of the lake.
-Apparently once you could have gone down to the water’s edge, but there is no more swimming allowed there.
+We climbed the steps and came to a sort of shelf that opened to a view of the crater lake.
+A railing barred access down the slope to the lake shore.
+Apparently, once you could have gone down to the water’s edge, but there is no more swimming allowed.

 The viewing shelf around the crater is pleasant.
-There are benches constructed beneath spreading trees, and cobbled footpaths meander up and alongside the slopes to terraces to sit by and enjoy the view.
-Rock outcrops jut out all around, giving a lovely view in the non-lake direction.
+Benches were constructed beneath spreading trees, and cobbled footpaths meander up and alongside the slopes to terraces where you could sit and enjoy the view.
+Rock outcrops jut out all around, giving lovely views in the non-lake directions.